 Dad looking at an Antarctica photography book

-Dad looking at an Antarctica photography book while waiting to depart from Ushuaia Argentina
+Dad looking at an Antarctica photography book while waiting to depart from Ushuaia, Argentina

 “What percentage of the world’s population do you think gets to see this?” dad asks while standing on deck surrounded by Antarctica and its snow covered peaks and icebergs.
+“I don’t know dad – a very small percentage I guess.”
+I reply.
+After a slight pause – he says ” They should all see it.”

 Dad keeping a close watch out for land

-I really am not fond of getting older – but there is one benefit about aging – my relationship with my family gets stronger.
-I don’t think I ever really related to my dad when I was younger – he was just someone I had to mind and do what I was told – my authority figure.
-And never EVER did I want to cross him or disappoint him – that would be playing with fire.
-But now 24 years after I moved out of my family’s house our relationship has evolved and changed.
+But now, 24 years after I moved out of my family’s house, our relationship has evolved and changed.
 And having the opportunity to show my father, who is an explorer at heart, different parts of the world is a gift that not many people get.
 Just like I’m obsessed with wanting to explore every corner of this earth and experience new things, I want the ones who I love to do the same.
 It’s one of the hardest things about being a solo traveler, experiencing these amazing things alone.
 My need to share it with someone is what got me into blogging.
-But when I can share it with someone who has shaped my life it’s infinitely better.
+But when I can share it with someone who has shaped my life, it’s infinitely better.

 A birthday celebration as a child

-A birthday celebration when I was about 2 1/2 years old.
+My birthday celebration when I was about 2 1/2 years old.

-As we left the US my father had to get his travel legs underneath him again.
-The US makes you soft – it’s easy because it’s what we know.
-For any adult change is hard – but when you are 76 I think that change must be infinitely harder.
-I had to slow down my travel pace quite a bit in airports and stop and try to explain things and point things out.
-I am used to making split second decisions and not having to consult anyone, but now I had to remember that my father was still my father – I couldn’t simply tell him what to do – I needed to explain things and make him a part of the process.
+I am used to making split-second decisions and not having to consult anyone, but now I had to remember that my father was still my father – I couldn’t simply tell him what to do – I needed to explain things and make him a part of the process.
 We made it through 3 flights to Buenos Aires with no real complications except some really sorry meals on United.
 However we were both happy that we had built some extra days of travel in before the cruise since we simply needed time to get acclimated and catch up on sleep after such a long journey.

 steak dinner buenos aires